Dream Hotel

 • Recommended

 This former water tower factory turned boutique hotel embodies the best things about Brooklyn’s reputation: industrial structures, stylish interiors, and a lobby that doubles as a local hangout.
-The 175-room Hoxton nods to the neighbourhood’s role as a hub for artsy-types, with original brickwork, rotating art shows and K’Far—the buzzy bakery-café that dishes out bagels and pistachio sticky buns.
+The 175-room Hoxton nods to the neighborhood’s role as a hub for artsy-types, with original brickwork, rotating art shows and K’Far—the buzzy bakery-café that dishes out bagels and pistachio sticky buns.

 Rooms are cleverly compact with floor-to-ceiling windows, brass fixtures and the hotel even has a mini library, curated based on the recommendations of local businesses.
 Cosy rooms (spelled the British way, naturally) are ideal for short stays, but the Roomy upgrade is worth it for more space and, in some cases, those sought-after Manhattan views.
 The bathrooms?
 Those are a little on the smug side.

-Laser Wolf, the rooftop ‘viewstaurant’, promises bold flavours and even bolder views, but book ahead or you’ll miss out.
+Laser Wolf, the rooftop ‘viewstaurant’, promises bold flavors and even bolder views, but book ahead or you’ll miss out.
 The staff are friendly, full of local tips, and the location—right by Wythe Ave—is unbeatable for bar-hopping, browsing the boutiques, or catching a gig.

 Time Out tip: Don’t skip K’Far downstairs—the pistachio sticky buns are knockout.